ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/harness-go-sdk.md

 ---
 name: Harness-go-sdk
-category: Miscellaneous
+category: DevOps
-description: Harness-go-sdk is a Harness SDK for Go programming language, providing go client for interacting with the current gen GraphQL and Config-as-Code API's.
+description: Harness-go-sdk is a Go client library for interacting with the Harness platform's GraphQL and Config-as-Code APIs, enabling developers to automate CI/CD pipelines and manage infrastructure as code.
 download_url: https://github.com/harness/harness-go-sdk/releases
 works_on_arm: true
 supported_minimum_version: